 Little to no physical activity decreases the functioning of the cells that are responsible for insulin production.
 Consequently, blood sugar levels are affected, leading to diabetes.

-Eating carbohydrates which are easily absorbed by the body and converted into stored fat, like sugar, chocolate, sweets and products that contain starch can increase the load on pancreatic gland.
-Gradual exhaustion of the insulin cells leads to diabetes.
+Eating carbohydrates which are easily absorbed by the body and converted into stored fat, like sugar, chocolate, sweets and products that contain starch can increase the load on the pancreatic gland.
+Gradual exhaustion of insulin cells leads to diabetes.

 Symptoms of diabetes include increased thirst, urination, hunger, fatigue, blurred vision, numbness or tingling in the feet or hands, sores that do not heal, and unexplained weight loss.
 Symptoms of type I diabetes are easily observed whereas those of type II diabetes often develop over a period of time.
 People with Type II diabetes do not learn that they have the disease until diabetes-related health problems, such as blurred vision or heart trouble, develop.

-Preventive measures also include defining risk groups, like members in the family that have diabetes, disorder of metabolism in a child and obesity.
+Preventive measures also include defining risk groups, like members of the family that have diabetes, a disorder of metabolism in a child and obesity.
 Children that fall into these categories need be referred to an endocrinologist and undergo an examination twice a year.
 If the disease is diagnosed, dispensary observation and monthly examination by a child’s endocrinologist is prescribed.